hasura/graphql-engine/docs/graphql/manual/guides/integrations/auth0-jwt.rst

 Add Access Control Rules via Hasura Console
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 With the above steps, Auth0 is configured and ready to be used in the application.
 But to further restrict querying on a table, you can setup access control rules.

-Refer :doc:`../../auth/basics` this for more information.
+Refer :doc:`../../auth/basics` for more information.